JamesSkemp/words/content/post/how-to-get-started-with-microsoft-log-parser.md

 +++
-title = "How to get started with Microsoft Log Parser" summary = "The following guide will get you started with Log Parser." draft = false comments = true date = "2008-11-07T14:50:00-06:00"
+title = "How to get started with Microsoft Log Parser" description = "The following guide will get you started with Log Parser." draft = false comments = true date = "2008-11-07T14:50:00-06:00"